LSLR Collaborative

 Water infrastructure renewal programs

-LSLs can be replaced as the community replaces and rehabilitates its distribution system infrastructure.
-Such programs include replacing or rehabilitating existing water mains, hydrants, valves, valve pits, service connections and meters.
-When working in a portion of the service area with LSLs, there is an opportunity to include LSL replacement in the planned replacement or rehabilitation work.
+It is more cost-effective to replace LSLs as the community replaces and rehabilitates its distribution system infrastructure rather than replacing LSLs independent of larger distribution system infrastructure projects.
+Such ongoing programs include replacing or rehabilitating existing water mains, hydrants, valves, valve pits, service connections and meters.

 Examples include: